 This best practices document is a work-in-progress and is not comprehensive.

-Workers can demonstrate their vested interest in the success of the network by adhering to three core areas of responsibility (in order of importance):
+Operators can demonstrate their vested interest in the success of the network by adhering to the following core areas of responsibility (in order of importance):

 1. Keystore Diligence¶

-Requires that private keys used by the worker are backed up and can be restored.
+Requires that private keys used by the PRE node are backed up and can be restored.

 Keystore diligence an be exercised by: